cheloghm/Poseidon/Docs/CodeStyleGuide.md

 ### Line Length

 - Limit lines to **100 characters**.
-If a line exceeds this limit, consider breaking it into multiple lines.
+Break longer lines into multiple lines for better readability.

 ### Whitespace

 - Leave **one blank line** between class members (methods, properties, etc.).
-- Leave **no trailing whitespaces** at the end of lines.
+- Do not include trailing whitespaces at the end of lines.
-- Separate logical blocks of code within methods by a **single blank line** to improve readability.
+- Separate logical blocks within methods with a **single blank line** to enhance readability.

 ### File Structure

-- Class files should contain **one class or interface per file**.
+- Each file should contain **one class or interface**.
-- Use a standard file structure:
+- Follow a standard file structure:
-  - Namespace imports (with `System` namespaces listed first).
+  1. Namespace imports (with `System` namespaces first).
-  - Class definition.
+  2. Class or interface definition.
-  - Fields, properties, constructor, methods (in that order).
+  3. Fields, properties, constructor, methods (in that order).

 ---

 ## Commenting

-Comments are essential for providing context or explaining complex logic.
-However, avoid obvious or redundant comments.
-Let the code speak for itself.

 ### XML Documentation

-- Use XML documentation for **public methods and properties**.
-This ensures that documentation tools can automatically generate useful API documentation.
+- Use XML comments for **public methods and properties** to generate comprehensive API documentation.

-  **Example**:
+  **Example:**
   ```csharp
   /// <summary>
   /// Creates a new passenger and saves it to the database.